A look into the staggering statistics of human trafficking—the victims, the effects, the costs, and the industry as a whole.

 World Malaria Day is April 25th and in honor of that here are 10 facts about immunization and vaccines and how groups like the World Health Organization and UNICEF are saving lives through immunization worldwide.

 CEDAW is an international bill of rights for women that defines what constitutes discrimination against women and sets up an agenda for national action to end such discrimination.
 This treaty has been ratified by 188 member nations of the UN.
 The US is one of 7 nations that HAS NOT ratified CEDAW, along with Palau, Somalia, Sudan, South Sudan, Iran, and Tonga.
 This is not acceptable.
 Help ratify CEDAW today!

-There is an international treaty called the Convention on the Elimination of All forms of Discrimination against Women, more commonly called CEDAW.
+There is an international treaty called the Convention on the Elimination of All Forms of Discrimination against Women, more commonly called CEDAW.
 CEDAW is an international bill of rights for women that defines what constitutes discrimination against women and sets up an agenda for national action to end such discrimination.
-188 members of the United Nations have ratified this treaty bringing protection for women into their country through international norms.
-However there are still 7 countries that hold out against protection for women’s rights internationally.
+188 members of the United Nations have ratified this treaty, bringing protection for women into their country through international norms.
+However, there are still 7 countries that are holding out on protecting women’s rights internationally.